discretegames/runmany/README.md

 TODO

+### Code Section

 ### Argv Section

-An argv section can either start `Argv:` to apply to all languages, or `Argv for Language1, Language2, ...:` to apply to the languages in the comma separated list.
-Either way overwrites any previous argv set for those languages, but [also sections](https://github.com/discretegames/runmany#also-section) can be used to supply multiple argvs at a time.
+An Argv Section can either start `Argv:` to apply to all languages, or `Argv for Language1, Language2, ...:` to apply to the languages in the comma separated list.
+Either way overwrites any previous argv set for those languages, but [Also Sections](https://github.com/discretegames/runmany#also-section) can be used to supply multiple argvs.

-The argv section content is stripped of newlines and sent as the argument vector to all the subsequent programs of the languages it applies to.
+The Argv Section's content is stripped of newlines and sent as the argument vector to all the subsequent programs of the languages it applies to.

 ```text
 Argv: